Homeira Qaderi - Woman writer from Afghanistan under wars and the Taliban

 Religion plays a significant role in her work and permeates her narratives offering insights into spiritual, cultural, and social life in Afghanistan.
 She works on the positive and negative aspects of religion, challenging established norms and promoting a more inclusive and humanistic interpretation of the Islamic faith.

-“(...)
+"(...)
 Fiction writing in Afghanistan is only a century old.
 In these hundred years, our writers have not produced much.
-Sometimes it can take a decade for a good work of fiction to emerge.
-Modern Afghan fiction has a very political tone and serves political goals.
-The long-running war made it impossible to concentrate on art.
-Many artists were killed.
-Many emigrated.
-In my thesis at Alama Tabatabaie University in Tehran I spoke, I focused on the cultural context of fiction writing in Afghanistan during the last century.
+Sometimes, it can take a decade for a decent work of fiction to emerge.
+Modern Afghan fiction has a very political tone and serves political purposes.
+The long-lasting war has made it impossible to focus on art.
+Many artists have been killed.
+Many have emigrated.
+In my thesis at Alama Tabatabaie University in Tehran, I focused on the cultural context of fiction writing in Afghanistan over the past century.
 An important part of this thesis is about Herat, my hometown.
-Herat is one of the few cities where writers are busy writing.
-During the 1992-95 civil war, it was among the least damaged cities in Afghanistan.
-Its writers were not so dispersed, and the city had more cultural presence.
-Its people were not so political – on the contrary, they were more in tune with poetry and literature. (...)”
+Herat is one of the few cities where writers are actively engaged in writing.
+During the civil war of 1992-95, it was among the least damaged cities in Afghanistan.
+Its writers were not as widely dispersed, and the city had a stronger cultural presence.
+Its people were not very political—on the contrary, they were more attuned to poetry and literature. (...)"
+Homeira Qaderi, in an interview for the IWP. |

 Motherhood constantly threatened